Barbara McClintock: Education and research at Cornell

 McClintock began her studies at Cornell's College of Agriculture in 1919.
-There, she participated in student government and was invited to join a sorority, though she soon realized that she preferred not to join formal organizations.
+There, she participated in student government and was invited to join a sorority, but later broke her sorority pledge.
 Instead, McClintock took up music, specifically jazz.
 She studied botany, receiving a BSc in 1923.
 Her interest in genetics began when she took her first course in that field in 1921.
 The course was based on a similar one offered at Harvard University, and was taught by C. B. Hutchison, a plant breeder and geneticist.
 Hutchison was impressed by McClintock's interest, and telephoned to invite her to participate in the graduate genetics course at Cornell in 1922.
 McClintock pointed to Hutchison's invitation as a catalyst for her interest in genetics: "Obviously, this telephone call cast the die for my future.
 I remained with genetics thereafter."
 Although it has been reported that women could not major in genetics at Cornell, and therefore her MS and PhD—earned in 1925 and 1927, respectively—were officially awarded in botany, recent research has revealed that women were permitted to earn graduate degrees in Cornell's Plant Breeding Department during the time that McClintock was a student at Cornell.

 During her graduate studies and postgraduate appointment as a botany instructor, McClintock was instrumental in assembling a group that studied the new field of cytogenetics in maize.
 This group brought together plant breeders and cytologists, and included Marcus Rhoades, future Nobel laureate George Beadle, and Harriet Creighton.
 Rollins A. Emerson, head of the Plant Breeding Department, supported these efforts, although he was not a cytologist himself.

 She also worked as a research assistant for Lowell Fitz Randolph and then for Lester W. Sharp, both Cornell botanists.

 McClintock's cytogenetic research focused on developing ways to visualize and characterize maize chromosomes.
 This particular part of her work influenced a generation of students, as it was included in most textbooks.
 She also developed a technique using carmine staining to visualize maize chromosomes, and showed for the first time the morphology of the 10 maize chromosomes.
 This discovery was made because she observed cells from the microspore as opposed to the root tip.
 By studying the morphology of the chromosomes, McClintock was able to link specific chromosome groups of traits that were inherited together.
 Marcus Rhoades noted that McClintock's 1929 Genetics paper on the characterization of triploid maize chromosomes triggered scientific interest in maize cytogenetics, and attributed to her 10 of the 17 significant advances in the field that were made by Cornell scientists between 1929 and 1935.